hahnah/FlexibleAVCapture/README.md

 |                          |`var cameraPosition: AVCaptureDevice.Position`<br /> The camera position being used to capture video.
 Back camera will be used by default.
 (This is a get-only property.)
 |                          |`var maximumRecordDuration: CMTime`<br /> The longest duration allowed for the recording.
 The default value of this property is **invalid**, which indicates no limit.
 |                          |`var minimumFrameRatio: CGFloat`<br /> The ratio of the vertical(or horizontal) edge length in the full frame when the wideset(or tallest) frame is applied.
 The default value of this property is **0.34**.
 |                          |`var videoQuality: AVCaptureSession.Preset`<br /> A constant value indicating the quality level or bit rate of the output.
-The default value of this property is **medium**.
+The default value of this property is **high**.
 (This is a get-only property.)
 |                          |`func canSetVideoQuality(_ videoQuality: AVCaptureSession.Preset) -> Bool`<br /> Returns a Boolean value that indicates whether the receiver can use the given preset.
 |                          |`func forceResize(withResizingParameter resizingParameter: Float) -> Void`<br /> Recieve a Float value between 0.0 and 1.0 and resize the camera frame using the value.
 |                          |`func reverseCameraPosition() -> Void`<br /> Change the camera position to the oppsite of the current position.